 Contact information including email address, postal address and telephone number;

 Any personal data relating to other data subjects that the client may send to us (clients are advised that they must first obtain the permission of any data subjects whose details they provide to us and warrant that they have obtained such permission.).
 Any information inputted into the diary including but not limited to name, email address, phone number and any data relating to their client’s appointment.

-Prospective Client and Business Contact Data (anyone signed up for
+Prospective Client and Business Contact Data (anyone signed up for free trial)

 We collect and process the following personal data in order for us to provide our services and/or we have consent to do so: